 To set up a Zoom Room, you need:

-Now that we understand what Zoom is and the key terms for using it, let's walk through the steps to get set up with Zoom.
+Now that we understand what Zoom is and the key terms for using it, let's walk through the steps to get set up with Zoom - and some best practices so you’re on top of it from the get-go.

 Zoom offers four distinct pricing tiers for your business subscription (not including a Zoom Room subscription).